jabbermouth/blog/docs/Technology/Tutorials/2022/2022-10-06-Update-Blazor-UI-when-a-message-is-push-to-a-RabbitMQ-queue.md

 ## Try it out!

-Now go to [http://localhost:15672/#/queues](http://localhost:15672/#/queues) (log in if prompted) and notice there’s not “user-queue” queue yet.
+Now go to [http://localhost:15672/#/queues](http://localhost:15672/#/queues) (log in if prompted) and notice there's not “user-queue” queue yet.
 Now run the application and the new queue will appear in the admin UI.
 Click on it and scroll down to the “Publish message” section.
 Type in some text and click the “Publish message” button and quickly switch back to your app and a toast notification should be visible in the top right.

 If the menu is obscuring the toast, add the following to the bottom of wwwroot/css/site.css: